We honour and remember

 Veteran

 ALEXANDER: Roy Alexander, Pte.
 His military record states he was born October 20th, 1896.
 He enlisted in Vancouver in October 1916.
 His address at that time was 330 Union St. in Vancouver and he lists his brother, Arthur Alexander of 1407 Store Street in Victoria, as his next of kin.
-The records go on to say that he served in France with the 37th Forestry Battalion which was part of the No. 2 Construction Battalion, Regiment No. 931612.
+The records go on to say that he served in France with the 37th Forestry Battalion which was part of the No. 2 Construction Battalion, Service Number 931612.
 In February 1919, he returned to Vancouver where he was discharged.
 Some sources state he was also the only Black member of the 114th Veteran Guard during World War II.

-Pte.
-Robert Gilbert captured a German Officer and 24 of his men at Vimy Ridge.
 GILBERT: Robert Burt Gilbert, Pte., 103rd Battalion, Vancouver Island Timber Wolves.
 The Colonist newspaper article, June 30, 1918 (p.5) with this photo of Pte.
 Robert Burt Gilbert recounts how Gilbert single-handedly captured a German Officer and 24 of his men at Vimy Ridge.
 Read more

-HARRIS: Arnold William Harris, Pte. from Revelstoke, No. 2 Construction Battalion Regiment No 931583.
+HARRIS: Arnold William Harris, Pte. from Revelstoke, No. 2 Construction Battalion Service No 931583.
 He was a mechanic.
-Date enlisted/discharged: September 19, 1916/March 26, 1919.
+He enlisted on September 19, 1916.
 His attestation papers state he was born October 17, 1887, in St. Catherine, Jamaica

 SMITH: Cpl.
 Leo Alphonsus Smith, killed in action on September 2, 1918.
 Leo was one of seven children of John Freemont and Mary Anastasia (nee Miller) Smith.
 John was born in the Virgin Islands; he arrived in B.C in 1872.
 His father owned and operated a retail business there.
 In 1902 his father became secretary of the Board of Trade; a year later, elected alderman and served for four years.